microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 Use **Activity triggers** when you want to:
 - Take actions when a user begins a new conversation with the bot
-- Take actions on receipt of an activity with type 'EndOfConversation'
+- Take actions on receipt of an activity with type `EndOfConversation`
-- Take actions on receipt of an activity with type 'Event'
+- Take actions on receipt of an activity with type `Event`
-- Take actions on receipt of an activity with type 'HandOff'
+- Take actions on receipt of an activity with type `HandOff`
-- Take actions on receipt of an activity with type 'Invoke'
+- Take actions on receipt of an activity with type `Invoke`
-- Take actions on receipt of an activity with type 'Typing'
+- Take actions on receipt of an activity with type `Typing`

 Use **Message activity triggers** when you want to:
 - Take actions when a message is updated (on receipt of an activity with type `MessageUpdate`)